We are One Community.

 - Access education to build skills that create better job opportunities

 Based on considerable research, we select up to 12 Maine non-profits as Core Partners.
-These are long-term relationships that we support through specific rate plans in which we donate 2% of electricity supply to help prevent hunger and homelessness, and support education and healthy living.
+These are long-term relationships that we support through specific rate plans in which we donate a percentage of new customer’s electricity supply each year to help prevent hunger and homelessness and support education and healthy living.

 Maine has some of the lowest education attainment levels in the country.
 Having a more educated, skilled workforce will attract more employers to Maine with higher paying jobs.
 We need to make sure our residents can read, comprehend, problem solve, and have the marketable skills they need to attract and compete for better jobs.
 Electricity Maine is proud to support non-profits that work to provide multiple pathways to education.